MaimonLab/SiffPy/siffpy/siffmath/README.md

   - Not yet implemented.
 Will reflect confidence metrics in lifetime estimates

 - `FLIMParams : FLIMParams`
-  - A `siffutils.FLIMParams` object for tracking the fit parameters used to estimate the `lifetime`
+  - A `siffpy.core.FLIMParams` object for tracking the fit parameters used to estimate the `lifetime`

 - `method : str`
   - A `str` tracking the method used to generate the lifetime estimate (e.g. `empirical lifetime`).